open/close all folders

 - Pio from the casual free mobile game Potion Maker is a tiny demon witch who's implied to be very old.
-Her assistant Tia is a more "developed" human teenage girl who qualifies as a Hot Witch.
+Her assistant Tia is a more "developed" demon girl looking like a teenage girl, who qualifies as a Hot Witch.

 - Sal, the self-declared "alternative witch" from Emergency Exit.

 - Magick Chicks: The Hellrune Coven are a trio of witches, who originated from Eerie Cuties before being given their own Spin-Off series.
 Of three, Jacqui is the one who best fits the description, both in terms of appearance and her cheerfully ditzy personality.